 With affiliate marketing, you promote products online and make a commission.
 No need to ask family and friends for purchases orders.
 You can work with any kind of topic or product that you enjoy.

 - You set up a website on a topic you enjoy, say a website about fragrance and scents (super easy with today’s technology)

 - You write helpful content that will add value to your visitors

 - Then you can promote scent and fragrance products from Amazon for example.

-- Every time somebody clicks through your affiliate link and purchase something you will get a commission.
+- Every time somebody clicks on your affiliate link and purchase something you will get a commission.

 Does it sound interesting?

-No matter what rout you take I wish you good luck!
+No matter what route you take I wish you good luck!